 8 Great Summer Hikes in Northern Virginia

 These 8 great summer hikes in Northern Virginia have shady trails, cooling water, and relaxing stops nearby, and they are all a short drive from Washington DC.
 Summer in the DC region can mean steamy weather and tick-laden fields.
 But you can still enjoy nice summer hikes if you know where to go.

 Our picks for summer hikes in Northern Virginia feature mostly shady trails and pretty views.
-We don't have many swimmable streams or lakes in the area, but some of these hikes are near waterparks.
+We don't have any swimmable lakes in the area, but some of these hikes are near streams and waterparks.
 At the end of the list is a handy map to help you plan your visit.

+8 Great Summer Hikes in Northern Virginia